A Complete Guide to Travellers SIM Cards in Wallis and Futuna

 You can top up your Manuia balance at several locations across the islands:

-• Post Offices: Local post office branches also facilitate mobile recharges and account inquiries.
+- Post Offices: Local post office branches also facilitate mobile recharges and account inquiries.

-Note: Online topping up via a web portal or app is currently limited in Wallis and Futuna; it is highly recommended to purchase enough credit at an agency or local shop before traveling to more remote areas of the islands.
+Note: Online topping up via a web portal or app is currently limited in Wallis and Futuna; it is highly recommended to purchase enough credit at an agency or local shop before travelling to more remote areas of the islands.

 Phone Coverage in Wallis and Futuna